Review of The Gallows Pole by Benjamin Myers

 This spring, we saw the error of our ways, and The Gallows Pole duly arrived in a lockdown book bundle.
 We both devoured it in rapid succession And here’s why.

-The Gallows Pole is a brutal, forceful telling of the Crag Valley Coiners’ story.
+The Gallows Pole is a hard, forceful telling of the Crag Valley Coiners’ story.
 On the Yorkshire moors, this 18th-century gang was involved in the escalation of ‘coining.’
 Coins of the realm were clipped, and these clippings were melted down before being formed into new coins.

 The gang was led by their self-acclaimed king, David Hartley, and his family.
 They oversaw the ‘coining’ operation, had a ring of protection that demanded respect from the men who followed them, and were happy to use whatever means necessary to keep their highly illegal and secretive work secure.